Avaiga/taipy-doc/docs/knowledge_base/tips/dataiku/index.md

 ```

 ## Connecting to Dataiku

+**Requirements:**

+- A Dataiku Instance.
+- A Dataiku Project.
+- A knowledge of the Dataiku Python API

 Use the `DSSClient` from the `dataikuapi` package to establish a connection with
 your Dataiku instance.
 Replace `"http://your-dataiku-instance.com"` and